Form 8.3 - The Vanguard Group, Inc.: DraftKings Inc

 DJ Form 8.3 - The Vanguard Group, Inc.: DraftKings Inc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: DraftKings Inc 27-Sep-2021 / 14:00 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: DraftKings Inc 28-Sep-2021 / 14:25 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------